 Chicago U.S. Attorney Andrew Boutros may have had personal contact with grand jurors in the now-tainted prosecution against the group of Operation Midway Blitz protesters known as the “Broadview Six,” a defense attorney told a judge Tuesday.

-Shortly after hearing that possibility, U.S. District Judge April Perry summoned lawyers into her chambers to discuss the question out of earshot from the public.
+Shortly after hearing that possibility, U.S. District Judge April Perry summoned lawyers into her chambers to discuss the question out of earshot of the public.
 Assistant U.S. Attorney Diane MacArthur said it should be discussed privately because it involved grand jury proceedings.

 Still, MacArthur said prosecutors do not generally oppose the release of grand jury transcripts from the “Broadview Six” case, subject to certain redactions.
 Their release would be extremely unusual, given that grand juries customarily operate in secrecy.